 To find the reason we have to question whether this extreme gender imbalance is the result of social pressure or is it the result of gender differences, such as we see in maths and in top level chess playing?
 Obviously feminists blame the patriarchy, but the effect has been across countless cultures over at least a thousand years, so their arguments wear thin.
 There are a lot of initiatives to favour and promote contemporary female artists, but equality of outcome is an evil to be avoided, it is equality of opportunity that is essential.

-Rather than engage in a tedious debate let’s take a look at ten of the truly great female artists that, perhaps, should be better recognised:
+Rather than engage in a tedious debate let’s take a look at some of the truly great female artists that, perhaps, should be better recognised:

 Berthe Morisot ( January 14, 1841 – March 2, 1895).
 One of the core members of the Impressionist movement in Paris, she showed 12 works at the first Impressionist exhibition in 1874.
 Remained true to the group’s ethos, techniques, working methods and subject material.
 Distinctive warm palette which she used to capture light with charm and elegance.
 When in Paris go to the Marmottan to see her works upstairs and Monet’s work downstairs.